Saving the Great Cumbung

 On the banks of the Murrumbidgee Valley at the confluence of the Lachlan and Murrumbidgee rivers, not far from Balranald in western New South Wales, lie two adjoining cattle stations – Juanbung and Boyong – spanning 33,765 hectares.
 As well as supporting a livestock business, the properties also encompass 16,000 hectares of high conservation reed and river red gum wetlands – one of the largest remaining of their kind in the whole Murray-Darling Basin.

 Up for grabs

 When we learned that these properties were to go on the market, we wanted to act to ensure that the Great Cumbung would be protected from any possible conversion to irrigated cropping like so much of the surrounding landscape.
 So in a joint venture initiative with the Australian-owned and operated Tiverton Agriculture, we purchased both cattle stations, along with their water rights, for $55 million.
-The deal is the most valuable private conservation-focussed purchase in Australia’s history and will protect almost the entire extent of the Great Cumbung Swamp.
+The deal is one of the most significant private land purchases for conservation in Australian history and will protect almost the entire extent of the Great Cumbung Swamp.